 This is designed with high-position alloy steel laminations to reduce the loss of the eddy current of the motor.

-This part can be known from its name that it is the outer part of the motor.
+This part can be known by its name which is the outer part of the motor.
 Its main function is to support the core of the motor and the inner part.

 3 phase winding is done in the main part of the stator through which this motor gets power.
 Three sets of these windings are used so that we get 6 ends on the outside.
 Inside the motor, this winding is set precisely depending on the speed of the motor.